novillo-cs/softdev_material/homework/unit_2/js/basic/directions.md

 ## JS Homework

-The output the following excercises should be printed on the JS console, on a pop-up alert window or a webpage.
+The output for the following excercises should be printed on the JS console, on a pop-up alert window or a webpage.

 1. Write a JavaScript program to find the area of a triangle where three sides are 5, 6, 7.
 Math class exists in JS.